-Use the Storage page to review and manage the available cloud-storage buckets configured for the system, and to list the objects that they contain.
-From this page you can also launch the creation of object groups to organize those cloud-storage objects into containers for indexing, and manage the object groups in the buckets.
+The Storage area is where you review and manage the available cloud-storage buckets and the objects that they contain.
+From this page you can also create and manage the object groups to filter those cloud-storage objects for indexing.

-When you select a bucket, the left list shows any object groups in the bucket.
-Labels on the object groups indicate whether the groups use static or live indexing.
-Note that you cannot navigate inside a bucket if you do not have access to the bucket.
+When you select a bucket, the list updates to show any object groups defined in the bucket.
+The Live label indicates that a group uses live indexing.
+Note that you cannot navigate inside a bucket if your account does not have access to the bucket.

 In the main panel, use the Objects tab to navigate into the contents of the storage bucket, if you have permission to see the contents.
 You can see folders as well as cloud-storage objects like the log and event files written to those areas.

 To search for a specific bucket, type a string in the Search Buckets field.
-The filter performs a case-insensitive match and displays the bucket names (and object group names) that contain the filter.
+The filter performs a case-insensitive match and displays the bucket names and also object group names that contain the filter.
 For example, searching for the text cloud reduces the list to the bucket and group names that contain that string.

 As another example, the filter vpc displays an object group that matches the filter, even though the bucket name does not: